 How long does a Glaucoma Evaluation take?

 A full Glaucoma Evaluation with a glaucoma surgeon can be quite lengthy – often 2-3 hours.
 There are a variety of tests performed, some to determine your eye pressure, others to investigate if your vision has been damaged and to what degree.
 These tests are painless and leave no after-effects.
-Once the surgeon has reviewed the results, he or she will discuss the findings and recommended treatment plan if one is needed.
+Once the surgeon has reviewed the results, he or she will discuss the findings and recommended a treatment plan if one is needed.
 Any remaining questions or concerns you may have will also be addressed.

 What are the treatment options for glaucoma?